joncain/pyr-setup/README.md

 ```

 ## Run pyr
 At this point you can exit the pyr & db container terminals.
-Next run
+Next, run
 the pyr stack (it may take a minute or so on the first run as it initializes.)

 ```bash